Print3M/print3m.github.io/_blog/shellcoding-winapi.md

 ---
-title: \[Shellcode x64\] Find and execute WinAPI functions with Assembly
+title: "[Shellcode x64] Find and execute WinAPI functions with Assembly"
+createdAt: "2024-07-26"
-thumbnail: imgs/shellcoding-winapi/giga-chad.png
+thumbnail: /imgs/shellcoding-winapi/giga-chad.png
+description: We begin the adventure with assembly and shellcoding on Windows x64.
+In this post, we run the WinAPI function without any imports.
 ---

 TLDR: [NASM source code here (well documented, easy to read).](https://github.com/Print3M/shellcodes/blob/main/calc-exe.asm)